 If, however, someone who has had a heart bypass surgery is in moderate health, it is more likely that they may be rated as a Medium Substandard policyholder.
 This would be due to the increased risk that the insurance company is taking on with the individual.

 It is important to note, however, that just like with most other products and services that you purchase, life insurance companies price their policies differently.
-This means that you could apply with one company and be rated one way, and apply with another company and possibly be rated differently.
-That being the case, it could make a difference – sometimes a substantial difference – in the amount of the premium that you pay.
+This means that you could apply to one company and get a certain rating, but the other carrier will classify your application with another rating.

 With that in mind, it can be worth your while to shop and compare different life insurers’ policies before making a purchase.
 The best way to go about doing that is through an independent brokerage that has access to multiple insurance carriers all in one convenient place.